black3agl3/randomTweaks/README.md

 Features:
 * Snow Buckets: Crafted using a snow block and an empty bucket.
 These can be smelted into a water bucket
+* GT Aluminium is now compatible with Tinker's Construct Smeltery.

 ***